joshenoy/sathyabh.at/content/blog/2016-11-01-the-1800km-coastal-karnataka-roadtrip-part-4-jog-gokarna-ponda-palolem.md

 ### Facts of the day

-  * Distance travelled ~320km (I didn&#8217;t record the day&#8217;s ending odometer)
+  * Distance travelled ~320km (I didn't record the day's ending odometer)
-  * There&#8217;s a nice Cafe Coffee Day and Kamat Upachar near Baleguli, just next to an Indian Oil Petrol Pump.
-If you&#8217;re feeling sleepy(as I was) this should give you a nice boost 🙂
+  * There's a nice Cafe Coffee Day and Kamat Upachar near Baleguli, just next to an Indian Oil Petrol Pump.
+If you're feeling sleepy(as I was) this should give you a nice boost 🙂
   * The road from Honnavar to Kumta is quite bumpy due to the 4-lane construction.
-Don&#8217;t speed too much, else you&#8217;ll be feeling those bumps
+Don't speed too much, else you'll be feeling those bumps

-Map of the day&#8217;s journey
+Map of the day's journey

 ### Previously

   * <a href="https://sathyabh.at/2016/08/02/the-1800km-coastal-karnataka-roadtrip-part-1-bangalore-mangalore/" target="_blank">The 1800km Roadtrip, Part 1</a>
-  * <a href="https://sathyabh.at/2016/08/12/the-1800km-coastal-karnataka-roadtrip-part-2-mangalore-kaup-udupi-malpe/" target="_blank">The 1800km Coastal Karnataka Roadtrip – Part 2 – Mangalore – Kaup &#8211; Udupi &#8211; Malpe</a>
+  * <a href="https://sathyabh.at/2016/08/12/the-1800km-coastal-karnataka-roadtrip-part-2-mangalore-kaup-udupi-malpe/" target="_blank">The 1800km Coastal Karnataka Roadtrip – Part 2 – Mangalore – Kaup - Udupi - Malpe</a>
-  * <a href="https://sathyabh.at/2016/08/25/the-1800km-coastal-karnataka-roadtrip-part-3-malpe-kavimane-jog/" target="_blank">The 1800km Coastal Karnataka Roadtrip – Part 3 &#8211; Malpe &#8211; Kavimane &#8211; Jog</a>
+  * <a href="https://sathyabh.at/2016/08/25/the-1800km-coastal-karnataka-roadtrip-part-3-malpe-kavimane-jog/" target="_blank">The 1800km Coastal Karnataka Roadtrip – Part 3 - Malpe - Kavimane - Jog</a>